How to Become an Applied Behavior Analyst in Kentucky

 Step 1.
 Earn a Relevant Graduate Degree

-To be eligible to take the BCBA® (Board Certified Behavior Analyst) examination, the BACB (Behavior Analyst Certification Board) requires you to have at least a master’s degree in Applied Behavior Analysis, Education, or Psychology that meets specific curriculum requirements.
-You can find schools that offer qualifying programs both online and in-state.
+To be eligible to take the BCBA® (Board Certified Behavior Analyst) examination, the BACB (Behavior Analyst Certification Board) requires you to have at least a master’s degree in behavior analysis or in a similar field like psychology or education.
+You must also satisfy specific graduate-level coursework requirements in behavior analysis.

-All master’s or doctoral degree programs that have recieved accreditation from the Association for Behavior Analysis International (ABAI) include a BACB pre-verified course sequence as part of the curriculum.
+All master’s or doctoral degree programs that have received accreditation/recognition from the Association for Behavior Analysis International (ABAI) or accreditation by the Association for Professional Behavior Analysts (APBA) provide a seamless pathway to BCBA® certification because they include all of the necessary educational requirements.

 Prerequisites for Master’s Degrees